zucks/ZucksAdNetworkSDK-MoPubAdapter-Android/README.md

 # ZucksAdNetworkSDK-MoPubAdapter-Android
 ZucksAdNetworkSDK MoPub Adapter for Android
+This adapter is no longer supported.